sophiebatten123/Batten-s_Bakery_Website/README.md

 ## Manual Testing

-Manual testing was done throughout the entire project and the website was continually tested on different browsers and screensizes for errors within the code.
-Dev tools was initially used to ammend errors allowing me to trial corrections before adding them onto gitpod.
+Manual testing was done throughout the entire project and the website was continually tested on different browsers and screen sizes for errors within the code.
+Dev tools was initially used to amend errors allowing me to trial corrections before adding them onto Gitpod.

 I regularly generated lighthouse reports which gave me an indication on how well the webpage was performing.
-Initially when I ran lighthouse on my homepage I had an issue with the images causing the page to load slowly, this was resolved by saving the images as AVIF.
+Initially when I ran lighthouse on my homepage, I had an issue with the images causing the page to load slowly, this was resolved by saving the images as AVIF.
 Furthermore, I also had an issue in which the hyperlinked text was not descriptive enough, this was resolved by adding more context to the link.
 Below is an example of a lighthouse report generated on my recipes.html page.

 ![Lighthouse-Report](assets/images/lighthouse_report.PNG)